 Days two and three were uneventful and mostly I just used the beach tent to take shelter from the high sun.
 Day three, it even sprinkled a little bit and the tent did a fine job of keeping the water out, even though it doesn’t say anything about that on the box.

 The tent did a great job of keeping out the sun and cooling things down with the provided shade.
-I loved the privacy flaps for my windows, and I loved that this tent has a zipper entrance where so many other beach tents do not.
+I loved the privacy flaps for my windows, and I loved that this tent has a zipper entrance where so many other beach tents do not have.